Install the Driver Located in the Operating System with a Wireless or Wired Connection in Windows 7 (Downloadable Driver Not Available)

 To purchase cartridges or check cartridge compatibility for your printer, go to HP Home & Home Office Store (US only), and then click Ink Toner & Paper .

 If you are located outside of the US, follow these steps to purchase cartridges using HP SureSupply.

 - Scroll to the bottom of the page and make sure that the country or region location is correct.

 Visit HP Consumer Forums or the HP Store for additional information.

-To find an HP printer or All-in-One that provides all the great features you’re looking for, click here to visit the HP Store on the HP website.
+To find an HP printer or All-in-One that provides all the great features you’re looking for, click here to visit the HP Store (US only) on the HP website.